Where to Find Decadent Vegan Food in Paris

 Le Potager du Marais

 This tiny restaurant in the Marais serves some of the best traditional French dishes with vegan ingredients.
-You can have classic French dishes like French onion soup, bœuf bourguignon, and more.
+You can have classic French dishes like French onion soup (learn its history and where to find the best bowl in Paris in my French onion soup guide), bœuf bourguignon, and more.
 Traditional dessert too!

 As Le Potager du Marais is small, reservations are a must!